 Do you have a favorite retail store?
 Mine is Nordstrom, so I applied for their store card to take advantage of perks I was missing out on by using other payment methods.
 Cardholders receive the best benefits such as a better rewards rate that earn them points faster, the ability to choose a personal double points day to maximize on larger shopping trips, and early access to seasonal sales, just to name a few.
 If you’re loyal to a specific store, why not check to see how you can be rewarded for that loyalty?

-*These tips are for those who are able to use credit responsibly.
+*This tip is for those who are able to use credit responsibly.
 If you’re not able to pay off the balance in full, I do not recommend using credit for discretionary spending.

 Read more money-saving tips for luxury shopping: